Some of these days, these isolated but crowded, boring but loud days, some of them are like this:

 - Zoom rehearsal for Moana, Jr., Shiny heard across the house, over and over;

 - The rain and wind pounded against the house today.
 Inside, it’s just us, together.
 We hold hands and say grace before dinner, like we do every night.
 Gratitude for our food, family, and friends, sending up prayers.
 These days, no one is rushing off to dance class or missing dinner for a meeting.
 We’ve had dinner together for the past 32 nights in a row, and counting.
 We pass the slightly-flat freshly baked sourdough bread and the Easter dinner leftovers.
-We talk about what we’re reading, plan our next movie night, make plans for when the sun returns.
+We talk about what we’re reading, plan our next movie night, dream about what we’ll do when the sun returns.

 Today, this is what it’s like.